photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Note that this will point the home directory shortcut `~` to `/root` in the `volumes:` section of your `docker-compose.yml`.
 Kernel security modules such as AppArmor and SELinux have been [reported to cause issues](troubleshooting/docker.md#kernel-security).
-    Ensure that your server has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured and avoid setting a [hard memory limit](faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory) as that can cause unexpected restarts when the indexer temporarily needs more memory to process large files.
+    Also ensure that your server has [at least 4 GB of swap](troubleshooting/docker.md#adding-swap) configured and avoid setting a [hard memory limit](faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory) as that can cause unexpected restarts when the indexer temporarily needs more memory to process large files.

 === "Podman"